vprusso/qustop/README.md

 The `qustop` package can be used to:

-- Calculate optimal probabilities of distinguishing quantum states.

-- Optimize and approximate optimal values over positive, PPT, and separable measurements.
+- Calculate and approximate optimal probabilities of distinguishing quantum states over positive, PPT, and separable measurements.

 - Calculate optimal probabilities of optimally excluding quantum states.